ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 32. linked tables with relationship patterns, one-to-many, many-to-one, one-to-one, many-to-many using relationship() directive
 33. constructed and committed a parent table object to the database providing mapped attributes to establish relationships with its child table
 34. inserted multiple rows and columns into a parent table and its child table using add() and add_all()
+35. created query on two relational tables using query(), filter(), join(), outerjoin(), subquery()
+36. iterated the result set and printed rows and columns joined from two tables